 | Community | Center local values and tikanga | Stronger, stigma-free access to care |

-If you’d like to discuss methodology, contribute a perspective, or suggest research to include in future roundups, please contact me at +256778320910.
+If you’d like to discuss methodology, contribute a perspective, or suggest research to include in future roundups, please contact me at +256778320910 or use the contact form on my site to send an email and relevant references.
+I welcome contributions from researchers, clinicians, and community practitioners.

 Meet the Healing Perspectives I Brought Together

-I bring several living perspectives together so you can see how different approaches serve people and strengthen community wellbeing.
+I bring several living perspectives together so you can see how different traditional healing approaches serve people, strengthen community wellbeing, and offer complementary options alongside clinical care.

 African traditional healers: calling, community, and care

 Many African traditional healers describe a calling that emerges through illness, family conflict, or a deep sense of belonging.
-Diagnosis and guidance often use dreams, divination (such as bones), prayer, herbal knowledge, and ceremony.
-Training is usually apprenticeship-based and emphasises mentorship, public service, and lived experience as core components of safe practice.
+Diagnosis and guidance commonly draw on dreams, divination (for example, bones), prayer, herbal knowledge, and ceremony.
+Training is often apprenticeship-based, emphasising mentorship, public service, and lived experience as core components of safe practice—pathways that build practical knowledge and confidence over time.

 Rongoā Māori: land-based knowledge and whānau-centered learning